EU AI Act, GDPR & AI Security 2026 — Plain-English Compliance Guide for SMBs

 Why local AI is great for compliance

 2. Model version is fixed.
 The AI Act requires high-risk AI to behave in a documented way.
-If OpenAI silently updates the model tonight, you don’t know - locally, you choose when to update.
+If OpenAI silently updates the model tonight, you do not know — locally, you choose when to update.

 3. Auditability.
-When the regulator wants to know what the model said to “John Smith on March 5, 2026”, your local system answers that.
-With a cloud API, this is practically impossible.
+When the regulator asks what the model said to a specific user on a specific day, your local system answers.
+With a cloud API this is practically impossible.

-We covered this in detail in our Local AI deployment 2026 article, with Qwen 3.6 + DGX Spark benchmarks.
+The full technical story is in our local AI deployment guide, with Qwen 3.6 + DGX Spark benchmarks.

 • List every AI tool your company uses (sanctioned and unsanctioned)